Clay Higgins: 2022

 Higgins was reelected with 64.3% of the vote to Republican Holden Hoggatt's 10.9%, Democrat Lessie Olivia Leblanc's 10.5%, Democrat Tia LeBrun's 9.4%, Republican Thomas "Lane" Payne, Jr.'s 1.8%, Independent Gloria R. Wiggins's 1.4%, Republican Jacob "Jake" Shaheen's 0.9%, and Libertarian Guy McLendon's 0.7%.

+2024

+Higgins was reelected with 70.6% of the vote.
+Democratic challengers Priscilla Gonzalez and Sadi Summerlin won 18.7% and 6.6% of the vote, respectively, while Republican challenger Xan John won 4.1%.

 Tenure

-Higgins was sworn into the House of Representatives on January 3, 2017.
+Higgins was sworn into the United States House of Representatives on January 3, 2017.

-He has said that he sleeps on an air mattress on the floor of his Capitol Hill office.
+He has claimed to sleep on an air mattress on the floor of his Capitol Hill office.
 He works out and showers in the House gymnasium in the early morning.

 Higgins voted with other Republicans in favor of the American Health Care Act of 2017, which would have repealed and replaced major portions of the Patient Protection and Affordable Care Act.
 In December 2017, Higgins voted with other Republicans in favor of the Tax Cuts and Jobs Act.

-He touted the Act's benefits, but the Congressional Budget Office projected that GDP growth would decline to 2.4% in 2019 as business investment and government purchases slowed.
+During a House Homeland Security Committee hearing on November 15, 2023, Higgins floated an unfounded conspiracy theory that violence during the January 6 United States Capitol attack were caused by FBI agents infiltrating the protests through "ghost buses" and posing as Trump supporters.

+As of the 117th Congress, Higgins voted with President Joe Biden's stated position 2% of the time according to a FiveThirtyEight analysis.

+Higgins was among 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

+On July 29, 2024, Higgins was announced as one of seven Republican members of a bipartisan task force investigating the attempted assassination of Donald Trump in Pennsylvania.